egberts/egberts.github.io-src/content/articles/verizon-network-ports-used.md

 # and a more comprehensive list of the parameters understood by
 # dhclient.
 #
-# Normally, if the DHCP server provides reasonable information and does
+# If the DHCP server provides reasonable information and does
 # not leave anything out (like the domain name, for example), then
-# few changes must be made to this file, if any.
+# this file must change, if any.
 #

 send host-name = "Wireless_Broadband_Router";